dragoonDorise/pegasus-android-metadata/README.md

 - AutoSave and AutoLoad State \*
 - Activate Integer Scale for all systems \*

-\* Only for Automatic Installations
+\* Only available on Automatic Installations

 This configuration is based on [RGC RG552 Linux Setup](https://retrogamecorps.com/2021/12/27/anbernic-rg552-linux-setup-guide/)

 # Installing this pack

-Just follow the steps, it should be pretty straightforward if you are finding any trouble just open an [issue](https://github.com/dragoonDorise/pegasus-android-metadata/issues)
+Just follow the next steps, it should be pretty straightforward.

 ## Step 0 - Enable APK installation and other preparations